 Spending too much on items that will go down in price

-I don’t like buying clothes, phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are items that I can do without and that will certainly go down in price once I buy them.
+I don’t like buying clothes, phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are some of the items that I can do without and that will certainly go down in price once I buy them.
 No one is going to return money for a sweater or a pair of jeans after one year.
 This money is wasted unless it’s one of a few sweaters or jeans that you have.
 If you need to buy new clothes because your old ones are in a poor condition – then it’s okay to buy new ones.
 But if you have 10+ sweaters and keep buying new ones, why?
 Does anyone really care what you’re wearing?
-Clothes are just a way to boost your confidence and show off.
+Clothes are just a way to boost our confidence and show off.
 “We buy things we don’t need with money we don’t have to impress people we don’t like”.
 Self-esteem of a confident person can’t be shattered because of other people’s opinions.
 If you lack confidence, read How to Be More Confident and Succeed in Life and What’s the Difference Between Confident People and Unconfident People?

 As for electronics, all this madness really has to stop.
 How many functions in your phone or TV do you really use?
 People have to understand what marketing does to them.
 Of course, they will be offered all these LCD, OLED, QLED, whatever types of TVs but as for me, I see no difference!
 I don’t care what type my TV is.
 Don’t even get me started on phones…